shramov/tll/src/processor/processor.rst

 Workers are declared implicitly with ``worker`` keyword in object definition, without keyword ``default`` worker is assumed.
 Worker parameters are defined in ``processor.worker.{name}`` subtree:

+  - ``cpu: <list>``, default empty: bind worker thread to the specified list of CPU cores using ``sched_setaffinity(2)`` call (list of core indices is converted internally into bitmask).
+    Initialization (therefore resource allocation) and processing of all objects in this worker will be performed only on this cpuset.
   - ``poll: <bool>``, default ``yes``: if enabled - worker use ``epoll`` (or ``kqueue`` for BSD platforms) to wait for objects to become ready for processing.
 Otherwise spin mode is used, where all active objects (with ``Process`` dcap enabled) are processed continuously in the loop.